limjierui/tp/docs/UserGuide.md

 5. Type the command in the command box and press Enter to execute it.
 For example: typing **`help`** and pressing Enter will show a help page. <br> Some example commands you can try: <br>
     * **`add`**`/e /pm cash /c Food /d Porridge /a 3 /t 12/03/2022` :
-      Adds a $3 expenditure of the description 'Porridge' that was paid in cash on 12 March 2022 to your list of expenditures.
+      Adds a $3 expenditure of the description 'Porridge' that was paid in cash on 12 March 2022 to your expenditure list.
-    * **`list /e`** : Lists all expenditures.
+    * **`list /e`** : Lists all entries in the expenditure list.
     * **`calculate`**`/epm 03/2022` : Calculates the total expenditure in the month of March 2022.
     * **`update`**`/e 1 /pm cash /c Food /d Chicken Rice /a 4.50 /t 12/03/2022` :
       Updates the first expenditure on your expenditure list to reflect a $4.50 expenditure of the description 'Chicken